12-year-old Kearns Jr. High student dies after being struck on bike in crosswalk | Gephardt Daily

 “The incident remains under investigation, and authorities urge drivers and pedestrians to exercise caution, particularly in their school zones and crosswalks,” the UPD statement said.

-“Our thoughts are with Adam Ahmet’s family, friends, and the Kearns Junior High School community during this difficult time.”
+“Our thoughts are with Adam Mahmet’s family, friends, and the Kearns Junior High School community during this difficult time.”

-The UPD said the incident remains under investigation and further information will be provided as it becomes available.
+The UPD said further information will be provided as it becomes available.